nataraj2/GPU_CUDA/README.md

 computations onto a CUDA GPU device.

 ## Compilation and running
 The directory `CPUAndGPU` contains the code.
-To run the code with GPU, the machine you run needs to have a CUDA installation.
+To run the code with GPU, the machine needs to have a CUDA installation.
 The `Makefile` has a variable `USE_CUDA` which can be defined as `true` or `false` and that will compile the GPU and pure CPU versions of the code respectively. `make` will compile the code.
 The executable is `parallel_for_gpu.ex` or `parallel_for_cpu.ex` for the GPU and pure CPU compilations respectively.
 For running with GPU,